Request Your Consultation

 Women and men seeking one of the most effective facial rejuvenation procedures performed by one of the best facelift surgeons in NYC choose the deep-plane facelift at the Manhattan practice of Dr. Konstantin Vasyukevich.
 This advanced surgical technique restores facial contour and definition, removes loose skin, and smooths away wrinkles.
 It tightens, lifts, and improves the tissue beneath the facial muscles, creating a natural, albeit significant and profound improvement to the skin without stretching or creating excess trauma to the surrounding tissue.

 Because this is a technically demanding approach to the facelift, it is imperative to choose a doctor such as double-board certified facial plastic surgeon Dr. Konstantin who has extensive experience in treating the face and neck.

-At our NYC surgery center, a deep-plane facelift elevates and repositions the facial tissues beneath the SMAS, or superficial muscular aponeurotic system.
-This is the layer of muscle that is repositioned in a traditional facelift by means of tightening.
+A deep-plane facelift at our NYC surgery center elevates and repositions the facial tissues beneath the SMAS, or superficial muscular aponeurotic system.
+This layer of muscle is repositioned in a traditional facelift by tightening.
 As the name implies, the deep-plane method goes beyond traditional tightening by creating an additional plane under the muscle.
 By going deeper into the muscle, the overall facial structure can be improved in a much more significant way.

 The deep-plane facelift has several advantages over the traditional facelift.
 It can also be used to augment an endoscopic-assisted facelift.
 The benefits of a deep-plane facelift include: